Bemmy-projects/UART-TTL-Flipper_Zero/README.md

 # UART-TTL-Flipper_Zero
 TTL to RS232 Serial Adapter for the Flipper Zero

 Free to use for private use!
 Commercial usage prohibited.
-No warranties, express or implicit, are provided.
+No warranties or support, express or implicit, are provided.
 Use as is.

 This is a simple UART TTL to RS232 Serial Adapter based on the MAX2323 chip for the Flipper Zero.
 All necessary files are provided.
 After building; the standard values in the Flipper UART Adapter are sufficient for use.